Government by Town Meeting

 - The term itself may appear initially confusing because it indicates both the specific form of local government Lyme uses (“Town Meeting”) and the annual event or events that are held where local residents gather together to conduct this form of government (“the Town Meeting”).

 - The Town Meeting form of government is separate and distinct from “town hall meetings” – the public forums that political candidates or officials hold to interact directly with voters.

 Using the Town Meeting form of government enables the residents of Lyme to govern themselves directly.
-Lyme’s annual Town Meeting (i.e., the event) – and any other Town Meetings necessitated by circumstances – are open to all registered voters, as well as any unregistered voters who have more than $1,000 in property listed on the Town’s Grand List as of October 1st of that year.
+Lyme’s annual Town Meeting (i.e., the event) – and any other Town Meetings necessitated by circumstances – are open to all registered voters, as well as any unregistered voters or nonresidents who have more than $1,000 in property listed on the Town’s Grand List as of October 1st of that year.

 At the meeting, these residents are able to voice their personal opinions on each agenda item being discussed and vote their conscience on each item, along with their neighbors.
 Here’s how the process works: